 Lastly, for engineered quartz, sealing is unnecessary as its surface is highly dense.
 It does not have the porosity of natural stones.
 Hence, water or any form of liquid will only sit on the countertop’s surface.
 Just wipe off spills and drips after every usage.

 8. How do I take care of my kitchen countertop?

 For natural stones, such as granites and marbles, always seal your kitchen countertop as needed.
 For engineered quartz, on the other hand, sealing is highly discouraged.

 During every kitchen preparation, always remember to:

-- do not place hot items right off a stove or out of an oven directly on your countertop;
+d.
+Do not place hot pots and pans right off a stove or out of an oven directly on your countertop;

 All our materials are sold as raw slabs.
 We can, however, custom-fabricate each piece to fit the measurement and the design of your kitchen countertop.
 Just send us the final detailed plan of your project so we can give you a rough estimate of the cost.